Crusader Kings III: Mods

-Crusader Kings III is also known for its large number of third-party mods available on the Steam Workshop.
-These mods can add new game mechanics as well as make graphical improvements.
-Some popular mods include the total conversion mod A Game of Thrones, which is set in the world of A Song of Ice and Fire, The Fallen Eagle, which changes the game's timeline to around the fall of the Western part of the Roman Empire, Warcraft: Guardians of Azeroth 2 (Reforged), which is set in the Warcraft series or Realms in Exile, which is set in the world of The Lord of the Rings.
+Third-party mods for Crusader Kings III are available on the Steam Workshop.
+These mods can add new game mechanics or make graphical improvements.
+Some mods include the total conversion mod A Game of Thrones, which is set in the world of the novel series A Song of Ice and Fire; The Fallen Eagle, which changes the game's timeline to the fall of the Western Roman Empire; Warcraft: Guardians of Azeroth 2 (Reforged), which is set in the Warcraft video game series; and Realms in Exile, which is set in the world of the novel The Lord of the Rings.

 Release

 The game was released on 1 September 2020 and is available through Steam and Xbox Game Pass for PC.
 The game is available in two editions: the Base Game Edition, which includes the base game and a pre-order bonus, and the Royal Edition, which includes the base game and an expansion pass.
 The expansion pass contains a collection of additional content packs and the first expansion.

 Crusader Kings III was initially rejected by the Australian Classification Board, reportedly over complications regarding the game's classification.
 However, the Australian Classification Board denied having contact with Paradox Interactive, who claimed they sought classification through the third party distributor Plaion, formerly Koch Media.
 The game was eventually cleared and released in Australia six days after its initial release, on 7 September 2020.
 Because of its delayed release, the pre-order bonus window was extended to 21 September exclusively for Australian Steam users.

 A console version of the game was released on PlayStation 5 and Xbox Series X and Series S on 29 March 2022.
 The game was made available on Xbox Game Pass on the same day.